piersfinlayson/piersfinlayson.github.io/_posts/2023-09-05-creating-your-own-pico-program-in-c.markdown

 tags:   raspberry pi pico sdk picotool bare metal
 ---

-This post explains how to create your own C SDK program for the Pico, and assumes you've already [insalled the SDK](installing-pico-sdk-and-picotool).
+This post explains how to create your own C SDK program for the Pico, and assumes you've already [installed the SDK](installing-pico-sdk-and-picotool).

 ## Write the code